-There are now two sets of locators included in StreetMap Premium.
-The classic locators are those that have been included with StreetMap Premium over the last few years.
-The new locators are a new style of locators similar to those used for the ArcGIS Online World Geocoding Service.
+There are two sets of locators included in StreetMap Premium.
+The classic locators are those that have been included with StreetMap Premium over the last few years but will be deprecated in 2021.
+The new locators are a new style similar to those used for the ArcGIS Online World Geocoding Service.
 However, because StreetMap Premium uses primarily HERE data for the source of address data, and the ArcGIS Online World Geocoding Service uses HERE data and other vendors or public sources of information, some countries' geocoding results may vary.

-If you do not have the correct StreetMap Premium extension, a red exclamation point (!) appears next to the country locator name in the Catalog pane under Project - Locators, and the country locator name is unavailable in the Locate pane under Settings.
+If you do not have the correct StreetMap Premium extension, a red exclamation point (!) appears next to the country locator name in the Catalog pane under Project > Locators, and the country locator name is unavailable in the Locate pane, under the Options button , in Provider Settings.
 For information about obtaining the StreetMap Premium extension, see Enable a StreetMap Premium extension.

 Address locators for geocoding